 Get the breasts you desired the first time with skilled breast revision surgery.
 Breast revision surgery is a complex endeavor, as often there is scar tissue to contend with.
 But thanks to the intrepid skills of Dr. Gardenier, your breast revision surgery will be handled with elegance, nuance and experience.

 Breast implants sit in what’s known as capsules, and when these capsules fill with scar tissue that hardens around the implant, it’s known as capsular contracture.
 This complication can force the implants to shift in their position, or can cause undue discomfort for the patient.

-Capsular contracture can be avoided by using textured implants, and placing them in a subglandual position.
 The condition can also be eased by regular massaging of the implants.
 Lastly, correct sterilized handling of the implants prior to placement can help prevent infection.

 High-Resting Implants: When the implant has not properly settled in the capsule, it may end up drifting upwards.
 It sometimes occurs if a client chooses to wear an underwire bra too early into their recuperation period.
 Capsular contracture may also force the implants upwards.